synztran/portfolio/README.md

 # portfolio

-Portfolio for myself with nextjs and tailwindcss
+Portfolio for myself with nextjs and chakra UI

+More information please contact with @me https://github.com/synztran